apache/spark/TESTING.rst

 Airflow Unit Tests
 ==================

-All tests for Apache Airflow are run via the ``run-tests`` utility that provides a Python testing framework with more than 300 tests including Unit, Integration and System tests.
+All tests for Apache Airflow are run using `pytest <http://doc.pytest.org/en/latest/>`_ .
-``run-tests`` can be launched as a command in the Breeze environment, as a script, or via IDE interface.

 Running Unit Tests from IDE
 ---------------------------